 Using a spatula, loosen the edges and tilt the pan so that the raw egg flows to the edges to cook.
-I always loosen the center of the egg and let the raw egg flow under there, too (one too many uncooked centers for me!).
+I always loosen the center of the egg and let the raw egg flow under there, too, so the center cooks through.

 Potato And Caramelized Onion Frittata

-- 2 large yellow onions, sliced
+- 2 large yellow onions sliced

-- 1 Tb. olive oil
+- 1 Tablespoon olive oil

-- 1 Tb. butter
+- 1 Tablespoon butter

-- 1 Tb. balsamic vinegar
+- 1 Tablespoon balsamic vinegar

-- 2 Tb. olive oil
+- 2 tablespoons olive oil

-- 1 clove garlic, minced
+- 1 clove garlic minced

 - 10 eggs

-- 1/2 c. cheese (feta, Gorgonzola, Parmesan, etc.)
+- 1/2 cup cheese feta, goat, Gorgonzola, Parmesan, etc.